ArastunM/Typing-Speed-Test/README.md

 Typing Speed Test based on characters, words and book sentences.
 Typing speed is measured based on the number of characters or words typed in a minute.

-Details such as accuracy, words typed, projected speed are measured and displayed when typing.
+Details such as accuracy, words typed and projected speed are measured and displayed when typing.
 Personal records are also measured and updated after each try.

 ## Prerequisites